Attitude Adjustment

 • Rivals and “frenemies”

-• Anyone who condemns without clear advice towards alternative decisions
+• Anyone who criticizes without any clear advice toward alternative decisions

 • You will become the sum of the five people you associate with the most.